DOJ to Oscars: Potential new Netflix rules could be an issue

 The letter was sent in the wake of reports in late February that the Oscar-winning filmmaker Steven Spielberg, the head of the academy's directing branch, planned to endorse rule changes that would block films that premiere on streaming services or have only brief runs in theaters from competing for awards.

 The news was first reported by Variety, which said it obtained a copy of the letter that Justice Department antitrust chief Makan Delrahim sent to academy CEO Dawn Hudson on March 21.
-The Justice Department press office did not immediately respond to a request for comment on Tuesday.
+A person familiar with the letter told NBC News the Variety article was accurate.

 In the letter, Delrahim expressed concern that the new academy policies could be crafted "in a way that tends to suppress competition," according to Variety.